 In addition, this is one of the best areas to stay in Chihuahua because of how pedestrian-friendly it is.

-Why we love this area for a stay in Chihuahua:
+Why is this a recommended area to stay in Chihuahua:

 - Heart of the city